mdkosari/BusManagement/README.md

 ## Aboute

-My own Program by <strong>C#</strong> for Bus Station Management System and using a File for Save Data in Storage System This project was created for my advanced programming course at university
+My own Program by <strong>C#</strong> for Bus Station Management System and using a File for Save Data in Storage System.
+This project was created for my advanced programming course at university